reportportal/docs/src/md/src/GettingStarted/ProjectConfiguration.md

 - Name – is a disabled field as the project name cannot be changed.

-- **Launch inactivity timeout** - this parameter specifies the scheduled time for a job to interrupt inactive launches (launches which have status 'in progress', but there is no any items during the chosen period).
+- **Launch inactivity timeout** - this parameter specifies the scheduled time for a job to interrupt inactive launches (launches which have the status 'in progress', but there is no any items during the chosen period).
 There are six options:
 * 1 hour,
 * 3 hours,
 * 6 hours,